 The Germany Residency Program

-Due to COVID-19, the 2020 residency has been postponed until 2021.
-The residency recipient has been selected, so there will be no competition in 2020 for the 2021 residency.
-We plan to have information on the 2022 residency available on the website by the summer of 2021.
+Due to COVID-19, the 2020 residency has been postponed until 2022.
+The residency recipient has been selected, so there will be no competition in 2020 or 2021.
+We plan to have information on the 2023 residency available on the website by the summer of 2022.

 Thanks to a generous grant from the Fritz Thyssen Foundation, the OAH International Committee is pleased to announce the continuation of the Residency Program in American History—Germany (Germany Residency Program) at the University of Tübingen.